 Final Thoughts

-The ripple effects of maritime cyber incidents touch every aspect of global commerce.
 When a major shipping line like Maersk goes offline, supply chains around the world feel the impact.
-Retailers face inventory shortages, manufacturers experience production delays, and consumers ultimately bear the cost through higher prices and reduced availability of goods.
+Retailers face inventory shortages, manufacturers experience delays, and consumers ultimately pay the price.